-- The total income of you, your partner, and any joint homeowner is within the
+- the total income of you, your partner, and any joint homeowner is within the income threshold.

-Applicants are required to provide information about their gross annual income for the relevant period 1 April 2016 ‐31 March 2017.
+Applicants are required to provide information about their gross annual income for the previous financial year.

 The level of your rates, your income level and whether you have any dependants will all have a bearing on whether you qualify for a rebate or not.

-You can download the application form as attached below.
-Alternatively, if would like a an application form mailed you please either email the rates team, or call us on 07 838 6688 to request a form be posted.
-Application forms can also be provided at the time when you apply.
+You can download the application form the Department of Internal Affairs website.
+Alternatively, if you would like an application form mailed you please email the rates team, or call us on 07 838 6688.
+Application forms can also be provided at the Council Offices.

-Council also offer a further rates reduction in addition to the Government rebate, in those cases where it is identified there is extreme financial hardship.
+Council also offer a further rates reduction in addition to the Government rebate, where additional financial assistance is required.
 Council staff will identify whether you qualify when completing the Government rebate application.
-This rates remission policy allows council to remit rates on a residential property up to an expected maximum of $482.
-There is additional qualifying criteria and each application is considered on its merits and is authorised by Council's Rates and Revenue Manager.
+This rates remission policy allows the Council to remit rates on a residential property up to a maximum of $614.
+There is additional qualifying criteria and each application is considered on its merits and is authorised by Council's Rates Manager.